tytzM17/Lokian.eth/README.md

 ## Steps for deployment and use of our DApp

-- Firstly, deploy our smart contract found in src/contract.sol (babaylan.eth.sol).
+- Firstly, deploy our smart contract found in src/contract.sol (project.eth.sol).
 We tested this localy on a private blockchain using [Ganache](https://www.trufflesuite.com/ganache)
 - In the main file of our user interface src/App.js specify the address where you deployed the contract in the constant CONTRACT_ADDRESS.
 - Install the [metamask](https://metamask.io/) extension on your browser to handle your provate blockchain account. the project has been tested with the Chrome and Mozilla browsers.
 - In the project directory run: